 Backward Steps to Addictive Behavior

-Just as recovery is a process and not an event, so is relapse.
-As a part of your relapse prevention plan, cultivate your awareness of these common backward steps toward addictive behavior.
+Just as recovery is a process and not an event, relapse is also a process.
+As a part of your relapse prevention plan, cultivate your awareness of these five common backward steps toward addictive behavior:

-Rate each category from 0-10 (where 10 is the riskiest or most difficult).
+Rate each trigger category in the list below from 0-10 (where 10 is the riskiest or most difficult).

 a.____ Conditioned responses in certain settings